web-aware/recon-scala/README.md

 ### Attributes

 The @ sign introduces an attribute.
-Attributes are syntactic sugar for pulling key fields out in front of a record.
+Attributes serve as syntactic sugar for pulling key fields out in front of a record.
 The previous markup example further reduces to the form below.